avicennax/sirang/README.md

 * pytest (optional)

 # Quickstart
----
 * Ensure MongoDB is correctly installed, see: https://docs.mongodb.com/manual/installation/
 * Install Sirang using the instructions above.
-* Check out the toy examples to see how to use Sirang to see how to use Sirang.
+* Check out the [toy examples](https://github.com/avicennax/sirang/tree/master/examples) to see how to use Sirang to see how to use Sirang.